-- Aboriginal Students Co-ordinator Monica Magann with Kaurna Elder Rosemary Wanganeen and Headmaster Fenner - Year 2 students, forming the number two on the Back Oval on the 22.2.22 at 2:22pm - Nature play in the ELC - Celebrating our healthcare superheroes: Pauline, Anna and Mark - Arriving in style at the Light Up Vanuatu Car Wash - Students strike the pose in support of this year's International Women's Day theme, 'Break the Bias' - Teams competing at the State Sailing Championships in Goolwa Work commences on the upgrade of the Multipurpose Courts
+- Aboriginal Students Co-ordinator Monica Magann with Kaurna Elder Rosemary Wanganeen and Headmaster Fenner 1. - Year 2 students, forming the number two on the Back Oval on 2. the 22.2.22 at 2:22pm - 3 Nature play in the ELC - Celebrating our healthcare superheroes: Pauline, Anna and 4.
+Mark - 5.
+Arriving in style at the Light Up Vanuatu Car Wash - Students strike the pose in support of this year's International 6.
+Women's Day theme, 'Break the Bias' - Teams competing at the State Sailing Championships in Goolwa Work commences on the upgrade of the Multipurpose Courts 7 - 8.

-- Year 11s display clothing, toiletries and bedding collected for donation to community charity William's Wardrobe The College community enjoying a wonderful evening of music at the Autumn Music Showcase Celebrating the amazing, strong and courageous women in our community as part of International Women's Day 2022
+- Year 11s display clothing, toiletries and bedding collected for donation to community charity William's Wardrobe The College community enjoying a wonderful evening of music at the Autumn Music Showcase Celebrating the amazing, strong and courageous women in our community as part of International Women's Day 2022 Year 2 to deter during the international Women's Day 2022

-- 12. Year 7 students during their weekly reading program 13.
-Year 6 students retire for the day, during their Mallee Expedition 14.
-The 1st VIII returning to shore after competing in the 2022 Head of the River final at West Lakes - 15.
+- Year 7 students during their weekly reading program Year 6 students retire for the day, during their Mallee Expedition The 1st VIII returning to shore after competing in the 2022 Head of the River final at West Lakes - 15.
 Cricket State Champions 2022!